DouglasUrner/ShopNotes/notes.md

 Festool MFT tables have a flip up bracket for a short rail that can be used for crosscuts.
 Alternative designs:

 **[MFT 3 ideas for small shop](http://festoolownersgroup.com/festool-jigs-tool-enhancements/mft-3-ideas-for-small-shop/)**
 FOG thread on self-adjusting replacement hinge bracket made from 80/20 extrusions and a linear bearing, thread includes the list of 80/20 parts used.
+The Festool hinge, front support, and MFT edge profile are part numbers:

+* 497022 Support - front rail support
+* 497023 Support unit - rear rail support and hinge
+* 472862 Profile - MFT short (side) extrusion
+* 472862 Profile - MFT long (front and back) extrusion

 ### 20 mm Dogs and related items